-Any Anti-Discrimination Committee member shall be recused if he or she is a party in the complaint, an immediate supervisor of the complainant or the respondent or a witness to the allegations in the complaint.
-Committee members may also be recused for other reasons, including but not limited to, personal, business or financial conflicts of interest between the committee member and either the complainant or the respondent.
+Any Anti-Discrimination Committee member shall be recused if he or she is a party in the complaint, an immediate supervisor of complainant or respondent or a witness to the allegations in the complaint.
+Committee members may also be recused for other reasons, including but not limited to, personal, business or financial conflicts of interest between the Committee member and either complainant or respondent.
 The Compliance Officer will determine whether a conflict of interest exists.
 If the Compliance Officer is directly involved in the complaint, the Administrative Director of Human Resources will determine whether a conflict exists.